Wisser/Jailer/README.md

  - Generates topologically sorted SQL-DML, hierarchically structured JSON, YAML, XML and DbUnit datasets.
  - Data Browsing.
 Navigate bidirectionally through the database by following foreign-key-based or user-defined relationships.
  - SQL Console with code completion, syntax highlighting and database metadata visualization.
- - AI Query Assistant.
+ - Coming Soon: AI Query Assistant.
 Generate SQL from natural language questions using Anthropic or OpenAI-compatible APIs with smart table selection for large schemas.
  - A demo database is included with which you can get a first impression without any configuration effort.

 ## Supported Databases